aragon/hack/docs/guides-agent-app.md

 # Prerequisites

-If this is your first time interacting with an Aragon app we recommend you go through our [Getting started page](https://hack.aragon.org/docs/getting-started.html) first.
+If this is your first time interacting with an Aragon app we recommend you first go through our [Getting started page](https://hack.aragon.org/docs/getting-started.html).

-It will also be helpful for you to have a basic understanding of both our [Voting](https://wiki.aragon.org/dev/apps/voting/) and [Token Manager](https://wiki.aragon.org/dev/apps/token-manager/) apps.
+It will also be helpful to have a basic understanding of both our [Voting](https://wiki.aragon.org/dev/apps/voting/) and [Token Manager](https://wiki.aragon.org/dev/apps/token-manager/) apps.
 The best way to do that is to go through sections 2.1 and 2.2 of our [User Guide](https://wiki.aragon.org/tutorials/Aragon_User_Guide/index.html#2-templates).

 Apart from that this guide should be self-contained.